ErlendF/ctp/README.md

 ### Reflection
-The workload of this project was a bit more than we expected (reflected in total work hours), but we pulled through.
+#### What went well

+#### What went wrong
+We wrongly estimated the workload needed to complete this project.
+We used ~110 hours on this project, while 75 hours was expected.

+#### Hard aspects

 ### Learning outcome
-During the run of this project the group members have learned how to work with authentication, cobra file-structure, go testing using mocks and interfaces, OAuth2 and authentication using Google, and that proper documentation makes many hassles go away.
+During the run of this project the group members have learned how to work with authentication, cobra file-structure, go testing using mocks and interfaces, OAuth2 and authentication using Google, Gitlab CI/CD, and that proper documentation makes many hassles go away.

 ### Total work hours
-The total work hours spent on this project is a little over 100 hours.
+The total work hours spent on this project is a little over 110 hours.
 To track the group's work hours we used https://toggl.com/app/timer.

 ## Application information and setup
 #### Setup